brgenius/sb-coupons-api/README.md

 The endpoint that validates the promo code will check Google directions api for results on how to draw the polyline between the two provided venues ( origin and destination )

 ## Deployment
-Heroku based deployment, for demonstration purposes
+Automated heroku based deployment, for demonstration purposes.
+Master is deployed as soon it changes.

 ## Local Setup